5th Parliament of Great Britain: Composition and Speaker of the House

+Domination of Whigs under Townshend, Stanhope, and Walpole

 George I's administration was largely composed of Whigs, being the party which had wholeheartedly supported his accession, and which now enjoyed the full support of the Commons.
 Viscount Townshend, Secretary of State for the Northern Department and chief ministerial spokesman in the Lords, emerged as the King’s chief minister.
 The leader of the Whig ministry in the House of Commons was James Stanhope, Secretary of State for the Southern Department.
 However, during the first session Stanhope was eclipsed by Robert Walpole, the Paymaster-general and brother-in-law of Viscount Townshend.
 In October 1715 Walpole was promoted to the post of First Lord of the Treasury.

+Replacement in party leadership by Sunderland and Stanhope

 The dominance of Townsend and Walpole caused discontent within the party and by early 1717 both had been forced out of their positions.
 Townsend was replaced by Lord Sunderland, who was also Lord President of the Council and who in March 1718 became First Lord of the Treasury, effectively consolidating his position to that of a Prime Minister.
 For the next three years George I's ministry would be led jointly by Lord Sunderland and James Stanhope, with Townshend and Walpole in opposition.

+South Sea Bubble and restoration in power of Townshend and Walpole

 However by 1721, with Sunderland now in the House of Lords, Stanhope dead and the crisis caused by the South Sea Bubble, both Townshend and Walpole had been able to get back into power, Townshend as Secretary of State and Walpole as First Lord of the Treasury in place of Sunderland.

+Septennial Act

-Before the first session closed, the Septennial Act was passed, lengthening the life of Parliaments to seven years.
+Before the first session closed, the Septennial Act 1716 was passed, lengthening the life of parliaments to seven years.
 An attempt to restrict the royal prerogative to create peers was defeated in 1719.